motherjones/story-tools/README.md

 ##How we work

 Here's an overview of how we use these tools at Mother Jones.
 Step-by-step instructions are [below](#starting-a-new-project).

+**Important caveat:** This walkthrough isn't going to be very useful for non-MoJo folks.
+All of our spreadsheet templates are publicly viewable and copy-able, however.

 Most of our tools are powered by Google Spreadsheets.
 We have sample spreadsheet templates that you can copy and modify for your story.